cap-js/docs/java/working-with-cql/query-api.md

 Limitations:
 * The subquery must not expand [to-many associations](../../cds/cdl#to-many-associations).
-* Associations aren't propagated to the outer query and hence can't be used there in path expressions.
 * The outer query can only be defined with the dynamic builder style.